programmiri/work-with-me/README.md

 ## ✨ I'm open for my next job adventure!

 I am a highly motivated senior software engineer, working in frontend, with a special love for all things JavaScript (and TypeScript, too 😅) and testing.
-I've been working over 5 years in software development and can combine that with substantial knowledge and learnings from more than 20 years professional work experience.
+I've been working over 5 years in software development and combine that with substantial knowledge and learnings from more than 20 years professional work experience.

 ## ℹ️ Base requirements
 - fully-remote or remote-first (I'm based in Germany, UTC +2 / CEST)